Suhasperumalla5004/Red-Wine-Quality-Prediction/README.md

 5. Apply deep learning techniques for enhanced performance

-**Conclusion:**

-This project successfully demonstrates the application of machine learning in predicting wine quality.
-It highlights the importance of data preprocessing, feature analysis, and model selection in building an effective predictive system.
-The addition of an interactive interface further enhances usability and practical relevance.

-**Project Link:**

-GitHub Repository:
+## Conclusion:

+This project demonstrates how machine learning can be applied to analyze and predict student performance using behavioral data.
+By integrating data analysis with predictive modeling, the study provides a structured and objective approach to academic evaluation.

+The findings highlight the importance of data-driven decision-making in education and showcase the potential of machine learning in improving academic systems.

+## Project Repository

+In addition to this project, a related machine learning project demonstrating similar concepts of data preprocessing, feature engineering, and predictive modeling is available on GitHub:

 👉 https://github.com/Suhasperumalla5004/Red-Wine-Quality-Prediction

+This repository highlights practical implementation skills and independent project development in machine learning.